Select any two GPUs for comparison

 In terms of overall gaming performance, the graphical capabilities of the AMD Radeon X1300 256MB are marginally better than the AMD Radeon 9500.

-The Radeon X1300 256MB was released less than a year after the Radeon 9500, and so they are likely to have similar driver support for optimizing performance when running the latest games.
+The Radeon X1300 256MB was released over three years more recently than the Radeon 9500, and so the Radeon X1300 256MB is likely to have far better driver support, meaning it will be much more optimized and ultimately superior to the Radeon 9500 when running the latest games.

 Both GPUs exhibit very poor performance, so rather than upgrading from one to the other you should consider looking at more powerful GPUs.
 Neither of these will be able to run the latest games in any playable way.